RobecoSAM Smart Energy Equities F EUR

 In principle the fund does not intend to distribute dividend and so both the income earned by the fund and its overall performance are reflected in its share price.

 RobecoSAM Smart Energy Equities is an actively managed fund that invests globally in companies providing technologies for clean energy production, distribution, power management infrastructure and energy efficiency.
 The selection of these stocks is based on fundamental analysis.
 The fund has sustainable investment as its objective within the meaning of Article 9 of the European Sustainable Finance Disclosure Regulation.
 The fund furthers the decarbonization of the global energy sector through investments in clean energy sources, energy efficient products and infrastructure and by the electrification of the industrial, transportation and heating sectors.
 This is done by investing in companies that advance the following UN Sustainable Development Goals (UN SDGs): Affordable and Clean Energy goal, Decent work and economic growth, Industry, innovation and infrastructure, Sustainable cities and communities, and Climate action.
 The fund integrates ESG (Environmental, Social and Governance) factors in the investment process and applies Robeco’s Good Governance policy.
 The fund applies sustainability indicators, including but not limited to normative, activity-based and region-based exclusions, and proxy voting.
-The fund also aims to achieve a better return than the index.
 The strategy integrates sustainability criteria as part of the stock selection process and through a theme-specific sustainability assessment.
 The portfolio is built on the basis of an eligible investment universe that includes companies whose business models contribute to the thematic investment objectives.
 The assessment regarding relevant SDGs uses an internally developed framework, more information on which can be obtained at www.robeco.com/si.
 Benchmark: MSCI World Index TRN.
 The majority of stocks selected will be components of the benchmark, but stocks outside the benchmark may be selected too.
 While the investment policy is not constrained by a benchmark, the fund may use one for comparison purposes.
 The fund can deviate substantially from the issuer, country and sector weightings of the benchmark.
 There are no restrictions on the deviation from the benchmark.
 The benchmark is a broad market-weighted index that is not consistent with the sustainable objective of the fund.

 Risk management is fully integrated into the investment process to ensure that positions always meet predefined guidelines.